t-koester/webstore/readme.md

 To Do:
 - Get the Order Mechanism Done
-- Get The Pages dONE
+- Get The Pages done
 - Get the Menue Working

 Yeah thats it.